Sartrouville

 Sartrouville ([saʁtʁuvil]) is a commune in the Yvelines department, Île-de-France, north central France. it is located in the north-western suburbs of Paris, 17.1 km from the center of Paris.

 Name

 In the Middle Ages the name Sartrouville was recorded in Medieval Latin as Sartoris Villa.
 The origin and meaning of Sartoris Villa is still debated.
 Some think the name comes from the Roman patronym Saturus (probably a Gallo-Roman landowner) and means "estate (villa) of Saturus".
 Others believe that the word sartoris comes from the Medieval Latin past participle exsartum ("cleared for cultivation"), from Latin sartum ("hoed"), and means "estate of the land-clearers", probably in reference to the deforestation that took place around Sartrouville in Antiquity or in the Early Middle Ages to enable the cultivation of the land.

+History

+The Hôtel de Ville was established in 1924.